 The link between wine bottles, living fish, audio, your garden, a good swim, asthma and the Internet of Things: the accelerating growth of IoT home automation in the age of the true connected smart home.

-The light and room control space is changing rapidly with the advent of the IoT.
+The light and room control space is changing rapidly with the advent of IoT.
 Light and room control is pretty ubiquitous since many years in professional building management environments and increasingly moves up in home automation and the smart home, one of the main growth areas of IoT investment until at least 2021.

 According to building management and IoT expert Jean Commeignes, who is responsible for the L&RC (Light and Room Control) badge within the awarded EcoXpert program, the key scope of IoT in light and room control will be in home automation with far more IoT applications.
 And it’s not just in the often ad hoc and rather simple light and room control solutions out there today but in ‘smaller’ building management systems too.